Rudy Gestede

-Rudy Philippe Michel Camille Gestede (born 10 October 1988) is a professional footballer who last played as a striker for Iranian club Esteghlal.
+Rudy Philippe Michel Camille Gestede (born 10 October 1988) is a former professional footballer who played as a striker.
+He is currently head of football operations at Blackburn Rovers.

 After coming through the youth ranks at Metz, Gestede spent a year on loan gaining experience with Cannes, scoring four goals in 22 appearances, before returning to Metz in 2010.
 In the summer of 2011, he joined Cardiff City, helping the club to secure promotion to the Premier League.
 However, he found first team chances limited with Cardiff at the start of 2013–14, prompting a loan move to Blackburn Rovers in 2013.
 In January 2014, he made a permanent transfer to Blackburn and established himself in the first team, forming a prolific partnership with Jordan Rhodes in attack.

 Gestede played internationally for France at under-19 level before switching international allegiance to Benin, going on to win 11 caps for the national side since his debut in 2013.

 Club career

 Metz

-Born in Essey-lès-Nancy, Gestede started at youth level at the age of 16, in 2004, where he played for Metz.
+Born in Essey-lès-Nancy, Meurthe-et-Moselle, Gestede started at youth level at the age of 16, in 2004, where he played for Metz.
 A year later, he signed a professional contract with Metz's B Team.
 In 2007, he was promoted to play for the first team, whilst still also continuing to play for the B team, but in 2010, he ended his five years playing for the B team when he was sent on loan to Cannes.